 Social anxiety comes with a variety of emotional signs and symptoms.
 While physical symptoms may not always be present, there are always emotional and behavioral signs you have social anxiety.
 You may not have all of these signs, but if you have any social anxiety, you will likely recognize several of these symptoms.

 The social anxiety itself may cause additional fear.
 Because you are already anxious, you may be aware of the physical symptoms that you fear will be embarrassing, such as sweating or blushing.
-In these situations, the fear you have is feeding upon itself, and you enter a vicious cycle of fear and worry.
+In these situations, the fear you have is feeding upon itself, and you enter a vicious cycle of intense fear and worry.

 Worry is another primary symptom of social anxiety.
 You may have worries that you might do something to embarrass yourself.
 People with social anxiety frequently have worries about the worst thing that could happen that would cause embarrassment or humiliation.
 This worry can be debilitating, keeping you from being able to take any action in a social situation for fear that it will lead to embarrassment in some unknown way.